sigma-squared-dapp/sigma-squared-docs/README.md

 ### Game Contracts

 The game Smart Contracts are what users actually interact with to place bets.
 Initially, there will be two types of game contracts, described below.
-However in the future, developers can add other types, and release them by submitting a proposal to the DAO.
+However, in the future developers can add other types, and release them by submitting proposals to the DAO.

 One set of game contracts allows players to bet on a Bernoulli random variable.
 A bet can be placed by specifying an amount and a multiplier.
 The outcome will either be a win or a loss.
 As an example, consider a player that places a bet with an amount of 1 USDC, a multiplier of 3x, and the house edge is 0%.
 There is a 33.33% chance the player wins 3 USDC (+2 USDC), and a 66.66% they do not get back their original bet (-1 USDC).
 If there is a positive house edge it will change the probabilities accordingly.

 The other set of game contracts allow players to enter a lottery.
 Any amount can be deposited into the lottery, and a single user wins the entire amount at the end.
 The probability of winning is weighted based on the amount deposited.
-There can be a house edge associated with the lottery; when a user deposits into the lottery, a percentage of that deposit is taken out of the lottery pool, and held in the contract as profit.
+There can be a house edge associated with the lottery; when a user deposits into the lottery, a percentage of that deposit is taken out of the lottery pool and held in the contract as profit.

 All the games contracts are completely owned and controlled by the DAO.
 Parameters, such as house edge and risk parameters, are governed by the DAO.
 All profit derived from any games with positive house edge is completely owned by the DAO.